kamiljk/25Q2_astro_nano/src/about/README^Workflow.md

   ```

   This field helps us track the maturity of a note, making it clear whether it is a draft, a work in progress, or nearly finalized.
 We’re comfortable with notes being works in progress—this field makes that explicit.
-  - **Major updates?** We log them in batches to track significant changes.
-  - **Minor tweaks?** These are made incrementally as ideas evolve.

 - Every `.md` file is designed to stand on its own.
 For example, each file includes a YAML frontmatter section that provides metadata (e.g., title, tags, and confidence level) and self-contained content that ensures the file is understandable even when viewed in isolation.

 ### **Portability**